carlitoselmago/raspberry-sync/README.md

 ## Install Instructions
 - Install legacy raspbian version
-- execute installomxplayer-sync.sh
+- execute sh installomxplayer-sync.sh
-- execute INSTALL.sh
+- execute sudo sh INSTALL.sh

-- Modify master player with attrbutes, see etc/rc.local for more info, default is slave
+- Modify master player with attributes, see etc/rc.local for more info, default is slave

 ### Notes
 - Add a file named "ssh" in /boot folder to activate ssh service (not active by default)